 10 THINGS TO DO IN ALBUQUERQUE THIS WEEKEND

 Albuquerque offers some of the most amazing sights and activities in New Mexico and lucky for you, Wyoming Place Apartments offers you easy access to it all!
 Spend a day exploring all of the amazing shops and restaurants with your friends, or uncover hidden treasures in one of the amazing museums like the Indian Pueblo Culture Center!
-There are so many activities and places to visit for every occasion, like romantic date nights, family fun days, or a quiet day spent with yourself!
+There are so many activities and places to visit for every occasion, like a night out with friends, family fun days, or a quiet day spent with yourself!

-Below is our complete guide to every exciting adventure that awaits you here in Cedar Rapids, IA!
-Being so close to the action at Eagles Point, you’ll always have something fun to do while you’re in the area.
+Below is our complete guide to every exciting adventure that awaits you here in Albuquerque, NM!
+Being so close to the action at Wyoming Place Apartments, you’ll always have something fun to do while you’re in the area.

 TOP 5 THINGS TO DO IN ALBUQUERQUE